 While Kubernetes (k8s) might simplify the way you deploy, scale, and load-balance your applications, not all clusters come with "batteries included" when it comes to monitoring.
 Doubly so for a monitoring stack that helps you actively troubleshoot issues with your cluster.

 Some k8s providers, like GKE (Google Kubernetes Engine), do deploy clusters bundled with monitoring capabilities, such as Google Stackdriver Monitoring.
-However, these pre-configured solutions might not offer the depth of metrics, customization, or integration with your perferred alerting methods.
+However, these pre-configured solutions might not offer the depth of metrics, customization, or integration with your preferred alerting methods.

 Without this visibility, it's like you built an entire house and then smashed your way through the finished walls to add windows.

-To follow this guide, you need:
+To follow this tutorial, you need:

-- The kubectl command line tool, within one minor version difference of your cluster, on an administrative system.
+kubectlcommand line tool, within one minor version difference of your cluster, on an administrative system.

 - The Helm package manager v3.0.0 or newer on the same administrative system.

 Begin by downloading the robot-shop code and using

 helm to create a new deployment.